 The road is central to major rejuvenation plans for that part of the town and will eventually go from Larne Road Link to Broughshane Road.

 Proposed multi-million developments at the former St Patrick’s army base in Ballymena – again close to the site being linked to ‘Burger King’ – are set to transform Ballymena.

-Official planning approval would need to be obtained but it is in a part of the town where there already are a number of eateries close to the cinema.
+Official planning approval would need to be obtained for the ‘Burger King’ but it is in a part of the town where there already are a number of eateries close to the cinema.

-The Council has already revealed the market is moving to Ballymoney Road car park in Ballymena.
+The Council has already revealed the Saturday Market in the area is moving to Ballymoney Road car park in Ballymena.